loveshack/import_postcodes/README.md

 # import_postcodes
+This is slightly modified from the [origin](https://github.com/ndrw6/import_postcodes) to adjust the number of threads used to avoid thrashing.

 Converts postcodes from [Code-Point Open](https://www.ordnancesurvey.co.uk/business-and-government/products/code-point-open.html) format to `.osm` files that can be open in jOSM.

 Once open in jOSM, postcode tags can be easily transferred to OSM objects, usually buildings: